Microplastics are building up in blood clots

 Not too long ago, I wrote about researchers in Italy who discovered measurable amounts of polyethylene (PE) microplastics in plaques extracted from the carotid arteries of almost 60 percent of the study’s 257 patients.
 What’s more, 12 percent of those patients also had tiny polyvinyl chloride (PVC) shards in those fat deposits.

-This was the first study of its kind to draw a link between microplastics and their impact on human health.
+This was the first study of its kind to draw a link to their impact on human health.

-Now, a new study indicates another potentially life-threatening area in which microplastics are showing up inside the body…
+Now, a new study indicates another potentially life-threatening area in which these tiny plastic particles are showing up inside the body…

 Peak Chelation+ Resveratrol